(02) 9009 5255 CONTACT US

 All Female Obstetricians

 Having a baby is a time when you need to be comfortable “letting go” a little with your treating team!
-This is often referred to this as “losing your dignity”, but we like to think we are able to keep things as dignified as possible, respecting everyone’s privacy.
+This is often referred to as “losing your dignity”, but we like to think we are able to keep things as dignified as possible, respecting everyone’s privacy.
 Because at Alana, you have only female obstetricians looking after you.
 All female care may be more comfortable to some women, whether out of personal choice or for religious reasons, particularly when having a baby.
 It also adds an extra personal connection considering we are Mums too!

 You can download our Obstetric Fee Disclosure on our fees page.